cheretbe/notes/linux/lxd.md

 # This most likely will fail with 'pool is busy' message
 # -f option doesn't work on Linux:
 # https://github.com/zfsonlinux/zfs/issues/2435
+# [!!!]
+Note the pool name, we will need it on import
 zpool export lxd-default

 # Stopping LXD services doesn't help